bytemait/BYTESITE/tasks/WebD.md

 # B.Y.T.E.
 Society Web & App Development Task Overview

 ## Introduction
 This repository outlines the tasks for the B.Y.T.E.
-Society involving web development, app development, and backend development.
-The goal is to challenge participants to create functional, well-structured applications with a focus on usability, user experience, and consistency.
+Society involving web development, app development and backend development.
+The goal is to challenge participants to create functional, well-structured applications with a focus on usability, user experience and consistency.
 Below are the detailed tasks along with expectations and deliverables for each.

 ---